Postgres with Nodejs Install and Set-Up: Easy 7 Minute Step-by-Step Guide for Windows

-What is the PostgreSQL Database?
+What is PostgreSQL Database?

 PostgreSQL calls itself the world’s most advanced open-source database.
-This SQL-compliant relational database management system is free and extensible.
+This SQL-compliant popular relational database management system is free and extensible.

-The PostgreSQL DBMS supports relational i.e., SQL and non-relational i.e., JSON querying.
+The Postgres database supports relational i.e., SQL and non-relational i.e., JSON querying.

-It is a highly stable and a reputed database management system with over 30 years of continuous development.
+It is a highly stable and reputed database management system with over 30 years of continuous development.
 It can be used as a primary database for web and mobile applications data storage.

 1) Download PostgreSQL Installer for Windows